‘RHOA’ Star Porsha Williams Shares First Photos Of 6-Day-Old Daughter On Her Own Instagram Page

 “What a time to be alive!
 Porsha and I are so happy and blessed to announce the arrival of our daughter, Baby PJ,” they said.
 “We couldn’t have imagined a more magical moment!
 Can’t thank everyone enough for joining us on this journey-it’s been a fantastic journey.”

-Williams has proudly documented her pregnancy over the past nine months and certainly hasn’t been afraid to show off her stunning pregnancy curves.
+Williams proudly documented her pregnancy over the past nine months and certainly wasn’t afraid to show off her stunning pregnancy curves.

 As The Inquisitr shared, just hours before she gave birth, the RHOA star took to Instagram to share snaps of herself flaunting her growing bump in a hot pink bikini during a recent vacation.